tuiwidgets/tuiwidgets/doc/events.rst

 .. cpp:function:: Tui::ZEventType::otherChange()

-   This event is send to every QObject in widget tree on some changes (:cpp:class:`Tui::ZOtherChangeEvent`).
+   This event is sent to every QObject in widget tree on some changes (:cpp:class:`Tui::ZOtherChangeEvent`).

    The application can use :cpp:func:`bool Tui::ZOtherChangeEvent::match(const QEvent *event, Tui::ZSymbol changed)` to match the event against a type of change.